jupyterlab/jupyter-ai/packages/jupyter-ai-module-cookiecutter/README.md

-# Jupyter AI Module Cookiecutter
+# Jupyter AI module cookiecutter

-A [cookiecutter](https://github.com/audreyr/cookiecutter) template for creating a AI module.
-The AI module constructed from the template serves as a very simple example that can be extended however you wish.
+A [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for creating a Jupyter AI module.
+A Jupyter AI module is a Python package that registers additional model providers (containing language and embedding models) and slash commands for Jupyter AI.

+This cookiecutter generates a simple AI module that provides a test model provider and slash command implementation that can be used in Jupyter AI once installed.
+Developers should use this as a template to implement additional functionality on top of Jupyter AI.

 ## Usage